 An interactive Google map showing the locations of open and closed churches with brief historical data.
 Users can search for an address and see its location relative to churches shown on the map.

 Searchable full text coverage of local news and community-submitted content from South County, including births, engagements, and community events.
 Falls under the Suburban Journals of Greater Saint Louis.
-Includes access from 2004 to present.
+Includes access from 2004 to 2013.

 Searchable full text database of local news and community-submitted content from South and West St. Louis County, including births, engagements, and community events.
 Falls under the Suburban Journals of Greater Saint Louis.
 Includes access from October 2004 to January 2009.